ConorFee/MusicVisuals/README.md

 Circle Drawing: The ellipse function is used to draw each circle at the calculated position, with its size proportional to the audio buffer's amplitude.
 This setup results in a dynamic, colorful spiral of circles that pulsate and change in response to the music, providing an engaging visual experience synchronized with the audio.

+For Oisin (Sound1 Visual) :

+My program  generates dynamic 3D terrain synchronized with an audio track.
+The program uses the Minim library to handle audio playback and analysis, creating visual effects based on the music.
+It initializes audio playback of our file "stayinit.mp3" and analyzes the audio buffer.
+The terrain's height is modulated by the audio amplitude, producing peaks and valleys that change with the music.
+Also, the background color transitions smoothly between colors over time.
+The text "stayinit" rotates in the 3D space, adding a visual focal point.

 For JVisual : C22493266